mehmetozkn/computer-store-app-backend/README.md

 #### BasketService:

-- It performs the operations of creating baskets, deleting baskets and listing the products in the basket.
+- It performs the operations of creating baskets, deleting baskets and listing the comment in the basket.

 #### UserService: